 Feeling our objections to be on shaky ground, we might as a last resort point to the inefficiency of charitable giving.
 “I’d love to give more, but the charities waste all the money on administrative costs!
 Barely anything goes to the actual cause!
 Besides, governments around the globe are corrupt!
 What I give won’t make the slightest difference to all the problems people face!”

-Singer acknowledges that some charities can be inefficient, and that corruption is a problem; but he has actually spearheaded a solution to this himself by creating a website (thelifeyoucansave.org) that ranks various organizations by their effectiveness.
-Donors can track exactly where their money goes, and view exactly what impacts they’ve made.
+Singer acknowledges that some charities can be inefficient, and that corruption is a problem; but he has actually spearheaded a solution to this himself by creating a website (thelifeyoucansave.org) which curates a list of highly effective and impactful nonprofits.
+By donating to these organizations, donors can be confident that their contributions will make a meaningful difference.
+The site even features an impact calculator, allowing donors to see how their donations translate into tangible outcomes.

 Suppose we are persuaded by Singer’s arguments thus far.
 We might then wonder: well, how much are we supposed to give?
 If I’ve worked hard to secure resources for myself and my loved ones, how much am I obliged to part with to improve the lives of people I don’t know?